direktiv/direktiv/scripts/api/api.md

 POST /api/functions
 ```

-Creates global scoped knative service
+Creates global scoped knative service.
-Service Names are unique on a scope level
+Service Names are unique on a scope level.
 These services can be used as functions in workflows, more about this can be read here:
 https://docs.direktiv.io/docs/walkthrough/using-functions.html

 #### Parameters